jameshyojaelee/GPT-cell-annotator/clients/r/RELEASING.md

 ## Post-release

 - Increment the development version (append `.9000`) in `DESCRIPTION`.
-- Communicate schema or contract changes with frontend/backend teams.
+- Communicate schema or contract changes with the Python/Scanpy maintainers.
 - Keep the pkgdown site updated with the release notes.